 - 1/4 teaspoon pepper

 - Combine garlic and chili powder; rub over both sides of steak.
 Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill steak, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done 170°).
+Grill steak, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done 170°).

 - When cool enough to handle, slice meat across the grain into thin strips; place in a large bowl.
 Add the romaine, peas, red pepper, olives, chilies, onions and cilantro.
 In a small bowl, combine the remaining ingredients.
 Pour over salad and toss to coat.
 Yield: 6 servings.